Braksooft/Portfolio_project_manual_automation_set/Readme.md

 ## Test Automation training

-This is a example project to practice automation testing and test case writing task
+This is a example project to practice automation testing and test case writing task The goal is to pass all test examples

 ### Links